 In some selection processes, such as the World Bank Group YPP, candidates are asked to provide reference letters.
-These are the only documents which give third party opinions of the candidate, highlighting their competences, knowledge and experience.
+These are the only documents which give third-party opinions of the candidate, highlighting their competencies, knowledge and experience.
 Who should write your WBG YPP reference letter?
 In this article we will present some criteria you should consider when choosing your referees and tips for writing an effective reference letter!

 This article is just a small sample of all the information covered by our comprehensive eBook – The World Bank Group YPP: The Essential Guide.
 If you want to know more about our preparation products, access the following link:

 1) Asking for a reference letter for the WBG YPP: 5 important criteria

 When starting to acquire WBG YPP reference letters, one of the first questions which comes into a candidate’s head is: who should I request the recommendation letters from?
 In order to assist them in this process, five criteria are recommended, which may help the candidate make the correct decision.